ianozsvald/beyond_correlation/README.md

 Rather than just learning which column(s) predict a target column, we might want to know what other relationships exist (e.g. during Exploratory Data Analysis) and whether some predictive features are driven by other less-predictive features (to help us find new & better features or data sources).
 We might also sense-check out data by checking that certain relationships exist.

 By default it assumes every target column is a regression challenge.
 You can provide a list of columns to treat as classification challenges.
+For regression we cap negative scores at 0 (r^2 can be arbitrarily negative, we cap at 0 to make this a little easier to interpret).

 ## Titanic example